• Skip to primary navigation

 How to bake almond slices

-Almond slices cooling on a rack
+Almond cake on a wire cooling on a rack.

 Leave to cool on a wire rack